FasTracks/FasTracks-BE/README.md

   - [FasTracks-Frontend](https://github.com/FasTracks/FasTracks-FE)
   - [FasTracks-Backend](https://github.com/FasTracks/FasTracks-BE) (you are here)

+FasTracks BE API fits into our projects SOA by providing the endpoint and backend logic that allows us to easily connect to any given front end service as a way of being able to quickly adapt.

 # FasTracks BE

 This application consists of two repositories that utilize Spotify's API to create playlists for workouts.
 I don’t like working out, but it’s more fun and I have a better workout when I have a good playlist.
 But I don’t always like making playlists either.